Performance Comparison Between A Simple Full-Duplex Multi-Antenna Relay And A Passive Reflecting Intelligent Surface: System, FD Relay, and Channel Models

 Let the channel between the source and the receive-side of the FD relay be represented by the vector $\mathbf{h}_{S} = [h_{S,1}, h_{S,2} \cdots, h_{S,M}]^T$, where $h_{S,m}$ denotes the channel between the source and the relay's $m$-th receive antenna.
 Let the channel between the transmit-side of the FD relay and the destination be represented by the vector $\mathbf{h}_{D} = [h_{D,1}, h_{D,2}\cdots, h_{D,N}]^T$, where $h_{D,n}$ denotes the channel between the relay's $n$-th transmit antenna and the destination.
 The channels $h_{S,m}$ and $h_{D,n}$ are conventionally modelled as

 where $\Omega_{S,m}$ and $\phi_{S,m}$ denote the power gain and phase of the channel between the source and the relay's $m$-th receive antenna, whereas $\Omega_{D,n}$ and $\phi_{D,n}$ denote the power gain and phase of the channel between the relay's $n$-th transmit antenna and the destination.
 In mmWave bands, the channel is comprised of one very strong LoS component and few very weak non-LoS components.
-Thereby, each channel can be accurately modeled as static with $\Omega_{S,m}$, $\Omega_{D,n}$, $\phi_{D,n}$ and $\phi_{S,m}$ fixed\footnote{We note that in the case of Rayleigh fading, the channel parameters are not fixed anymore.}.
+Thereby, each channel can be accurately modeled as static with $\Omega_{S,m}$, $\Omega_{D,n}$, $\phi_{D,n}$ and $\phi_{S,m}$ fixed\footnote{We note that in the case of Rayleigh fading, the channel parameters are not fixed anymore.
+For completeness, Rayleigh fading will also be investigated in this paper}.
 We assume that the source and the destination are located in the far-field region of the relay, as defined in \cite{bib19}, and therefore, the corresponding channel power gains are given by \cite{bib19}

-\subsubsection{Relay's Self-Interference}
+\subsection{Relay's Self-Interference}

 Due to the FD operation of the proposed relay, there is self-interference between the receive antenna array and the transmit antenna array.
 Despite the passive isolation, the relay's receiving antenna array is still exposed to residual self-interference from its transmit antenna array.
 In the following, we will derive the maximum amount of possible self-interference at the proposed FD relay.